 Gavalochori is four kilometers from the coast at Almirida.

-Several family run tavernas offer the visitor tasty dishes of Cretan cuisine in addition the village has many shops, two cafes, a pastry shop with cafe bar, the village pre-school, a graphic design Studio, bakery, three grocery stores and a handicrafts shop.
+Several family-run tavernas offer the visitor tasty dishes of Cretan cuisine in addition the village has many shops, two cafes, a pastry shop with a cafe bar, the village pre-school, a graphic design studio, bakery, three grocery stores, and a handicrafts shop.

 Many interesting walks exist around the village in the unique region of Apokoronas.

 - By Air: From May through mid-October there are direct charter flights to Chania and, more frequently, to the capital Heraklion.
 Tickets can be bought in advance for almost all flights via our partner website.

 - By Sea: The journey is the thing".
 A superb way of enjoying the journey to Crete is to fly to Athens and take the ferry from Piraeus (Pireas) - the port serving Athens to Chania.
 A still-romantic way to travel by the overnight ferry from Piraeus to Chania-Souda port or Heraklion Port.
 Tickets can be bought in advance for all ferries via our website.

 - By Car: If you want to explore the region while you're here, we recommend that you rent a car, other means of transport are limited and/or infrequent.
 We suggest our sister website, which offers competitive prices and you can collect your car at either airport.